 Vaughn's cafeteria is known as Aviation Café and is located in the lower level of the Main Building.
-Vaughn's cafeteria provides breakfast, lunch, dinner and snacks for students, faculty and staff, seven days per week.
+Vaughn's cafeteria provides breakfast, lunch, dinner and snacks for students, faculty and staff.
 Menu options include hot entrees, grilled items, a salad bar, fruit, home-made soups, and all-day breakfast.
 Please see the cafeteria for hours of operation.
-Students with questions or concerns about food services should contact the assistant vice president/dean of students at elaine.white@vaughn.edu.
+Students with questions or concerns about food services should contact the vice president of student affairs at avp.studentaffairs@vaughn.edu.